data-dot-all/dataall/pages/deploy/deploy_aws.md

 in AWS CloudFormation.
 Enable deletion in RDS before deleting `<resource_prefix>-<git_branch>-cicd-stack`.
 - KMS keys are marked as `pending deletion` and once the waiting period is over they are effectively deleted.
 This is their default behavior explained in the [documentation](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html).
+- The S3 buckets created by the deployment will not get deleted by AWS CloudFormation automatically, given these contain objects.
+Before running a new deployment, remove the S3 buckets matching the naming convention `<resource_prefix>-<git_branch>-cicd-stack-xxxxxxxxx` first to prevent a CloudFormation error reporting on already existing buckets.

 ### Troubleshooting - The CodePipeline Pipeline fails with CodeBuild Error Code "AccountLimitExceededException"
 Sometimes, we run into the following error *"Error calling startBuild: Cannot have more than 1 builds in queue for the account"*.